FarmBot-Docs/farmbot-genesis/v1.6/assembly/tracks.md

 Attach six [[30mm horizontal cable carrier supports]] to the *lower slot* of a [[track extrusion]] using [[40mm nut bars]] and [[M5 x 10mm screws]].
 The supports should be spaced evenly along the length of the extrusion, and they should be attached to the track extrusions on the side of the bed that you intend to be the left side of the FarmBot (when looking from the front).

-Repeat for all of the track extrusions on the side of the bed that will eventually have the electronics box (two extrusions total for Genesis, four for Genesis <span class="fb-xl-sticker">XL</span>).
+Repeat for all of the track extrusions on the side of the bed that will eventually have the electronics box (two extrusions total for Genesis, four for Genesis (XL)).

 {% include gallery.html images="
 ![Attach horizontal cable carrier supports](_images/attach_horizontal_cable_carrier_supports_1.png)